Industry-specific CRM or General Use CRM: Which to Use in 2022?

 CRMs for nonprofit organizations help charities and non-governmental organizations (NGOs) raise funds, manage donor campaigns, and build volunteer relationships.
 Its common features include a centralized database for contact and donor information, communications history, and financial transactions.
 It must be able to pull and mine data to understand trends and use that information to attract prospective donors.

-NeonCRM is a full-featured CRM for nonprofits that offers fundraising, donor management, and grant management tools.
+NeonCRM offers industry-specific solutions for nonprofits and tools for fundraising, donor management, and grant management tools.
 It has features for event planning and membership management, as well as tools for reporting and analytics.
-Its built-in email platform allows users to create and track mass email campaigns to both existing and prospective donors.
+Its built-in email platform allows users to create and track mass email campaigns for existing and prospective donors.

 Mortgage